seamapi/docs/docs/device-guides/get-started-with-minut-sensors.md

 ## Overview

-{% hint style="warning" %}
-The Minut integration is still in beta, some details of this guide may change as the integration reaches stability.
-{% endhint %}

 ## 1. Install Seam SDK

 Seam provides client libraries for many languages such as Javascript, Python, Ruby, and PHP, as well as a Postman collection and [OpenAPI](https://connect.getseam.com/openapi.json) spec.